Scientific Revolution: Heliocentrism

-The discoveries of Kepler and Galileo gave the theory credibility.
-Kepler was an astronomer who, using the accurate observations of Tycho Brahe, proposed that the planets move around the Sun not in circular orbits but in elliptical ones.
-Together with his other laws of planetary motion, this allowed him to create a model of the Solar System that was an improvement over Copernicus' original system.
+Kepler was an astronomer who is best known for his laws of planetary motion, and Kepler´s books Astronomia nova, Harmonice Mundi, and Epitome Astronomiae Copernicanae influenced among others Isaac Newton, providing one of the foundations for his theory of universal gravitation.
+One of the most significant books in the history of astronomy, the Astronomia nova provided strong arguments for heliocentrism and contributed valuable insight into the movement of the planets.
+This included the first mention of the planets' elliptical paths and the change of their movement to the movement of free floating bodies as opposed to objects on rotating spheres.
+It is recognized as one of the most important works of the Scientific Revolution.
+Using the accurate observations of Tycho Brahe, Kepler proposed that the planets move around the Sun not in circular orbits but in elliptical ones.
+Together with Kepler´s other laws of planetary motion, this allowed him to create a model of the Solar System that was an improvement over Copernicus' original system.

 Galileo's main contributions to the acceptance of the heliocentric system were his mechanics, the observations he made with his telescope, as well as his detailed presentation of the case for the system.
-Using an early theory of inertia, Galileo could explain why rocks dropped from a tower fall straight down even if the earth rotates.
+Using an early theory of inertia, Galileo could explain why rocks dropped from a tower fall straight down even if the Earth rotates.
 His observations of the moons of Jupiter, the phases of Venus, the spots on the Sun, and mountains on the Moon all helped to discredit the Aristotelian philosophy and the Ptolemaic theory of the Solar System.
 Through their combined discoveries, the heliocentric system gained support, and at the end of the 17th century it was generally accepted by astronomers.